Perimenopause: Practical Tips to Ease Symptoms and Feel More Like Yourself

 For instance:

-· Calcium keeps the bones strong as low estrogen levels lower bone density to prevent osteoporosis later in life
+Calcium keeps the bones strong and prevents osteoporosis later in life

-Nutritionists, dieticians, and menopause coaches understand that each woman experiences perimenopause differently in addition to favoring certain eating habits.
-It can, therefore, be helpful to schedule a consultation with either to create a nutritious eating plan that suits your tastes and can help manage your symptoms.
+Nutritionists, dieticians, and menopause coaches understand that each woman experiences perimenopause differently, in addition to favoring certain eating habits.
+It can, therefore, be helpful to schedule a consultation with either to create a nutritious eating plan that suits your tastes and help manage your symptoms.

 Reducing Hot Flashes & Night Sweats with Lifestyle Changes